ARM-software/ebbr/source/chapter1-about.rst

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in :rfc:`2119`.

+Features, which will not be supported by a future version of this specification are indicated with a warning such as the following one:

+.. warning:: This feature is deprecated.
+   A future version of this specification will disallow its use.

 Typographic conventions
 -----------------------